SAP/kafka-connect-sap/README.md

 ## Todos

 Currently only SAP Hana is supported.
-Support for SAP ASE Relational DB server to be added.
+Support for SAP HANA VORA(In Memory and Disk Engine) to be added.